 Neurons, among the most highly specialized and morphologically distinct cell types, typically consist of a cell body (soma), an axon and multiple dendrites.
 The dendrites serve to receive chemical or electrical signals and the axon serves to pass the integrated input onto its targeted cell, often another neuron, a muscle cell, or a secretory cell.
-The neuronal cytoskeleton, consisting of microtubules, actin filaments, intermediate filaments, and their interacting proteins, is essential for the development and maintenance of neuronal architecture and function(Yuan et al. 2012; Conde and Cáceres 2009; Hotulainen and Hoogenraad 2010; Konietzny, Bär, and Mikhaylova 2017; Dent and Gertler 2003)24.
+The neuronal cytoskeleton, consisting of microtubules, actin filaments, intermediate filaments, and their interacting proteins, is essential for the development and maintenance of neuronal architecture and function(Yuan et al. 2012; Conde and Cáceres 2009; Hotulainen and Hoogenraad 2010; Konietzny, Bär, and Mikhaylova 2017; Dent and Gertler 2003).

 Actin filament assembly and disassembly is highly regulated and controls many aspects of neuronal development, including shrinkage and enlargement of the major postsynaptic compartment on excitatory neurons, the dendritic spine (Hotulainen and Hoogenraad 2010).
-Although spine size may be regulated independently from insertion or removal of neurotransmitter receptors (Kopec 2006)XX, spine shrinkage usually accompanies low frequency stimulation, which results is loss of receptors and development of long-term depression(Zhou, Homma, and Poo 2004).
-High-frequency stimulation leads to increased receptor insertion into the postsynaptic membrane, which is also accompanied by spine enlargement and development of long-term potentiation, an electrophysiological correlate of learning and memory (Kopec 2006) (Huber and Menzel 2004)(Giese 2011)YY.
+Although spine size may be regulated independently from insertion or removal of neurotransmitter receptors (Kopec 2006), spine shrinkage usually accompanies low frequency stimulation, which results is loss of receptors and development of long-term depression(Zhou, Homma, and Poo 2004).
+High-frequency stimulation leads to increased receptor insertion into the postsynaptic membrane, which is also accompanied by spine enlargement and the formation of new dendritic spines, this is related to the AMPA receptors insertion and depends on NMDA receptors activation triggered by high-frequency stimulation, all of these changes increase the synapses strength which is called long term potentiation, an electrophysiological correlate of learning and memory (Kopec 2006) (Huber and Menzel 2004)(Giese 2011).

 Among the plethora of proteins that regulate actin dynamics, members of the actin

-depolymerizing factor (ADF)/cofilin family seem to be essential.(McGough et al. 1997; Carlier et al. 1997; Shaw and Bamburg 2017) A Ras/Rap GTPase-activating protein, SynGAP, was shown to be essential in regulation of actin in mature spines in mice by signaling downstream through phosphoregulation of cofilin-1(Carlisle et al. 2008)Carlisle et al, the ADF/cofilin isoform most prevalent in rodent neuronsGarvalov.
-Indeed, direct modulation of cofilin kinase and phosphatase activity by genetics, expression of cofilin with mutations in the phosphorylation site, or cell-permeable peptide inhibitors (Y. Wang et al. 2013; Noguchi et al. 2016)Wang Y 2013, demonstrated phosphoregulation of cofilin is essential for receptor trafficking and dendritic spine function under normal conditions (Meng et al. 2004; Gu et al. 2010; Yuen et al. 2010; Y. Wang et al. 2013; Noguchi et al. 2016) Meng et al., 2003, Gu et al 2010, Yuen et al., 2010, Wang Y et al., 2013, Noguchi et al., 2016.
-Many spine abnormalities thought to be causative in a significant number of psychiatric, cognitive and neurological disorders stem from aberrant cofilin phosphoregulation(Jacobsen et al. 2006; Lanz, Carter, and Merchant 2003; Noguchi et al. 2016)Pyronneau et al 2017; Shaw and Bamburg 2017.
-Indeed, cell permeable peptide modulators of the cofilin phosphorylation state have been used effectively in correcting, at least transiently, behavioral and cognitive deficits in mouse models of disorders including Alzheimer disease, aggressive behavior, autism, neuropathic pain, and cognitive dysfunction associated with sleep deprivation (Shaw and Bamburg 2017)Shaw and Bamburg 2017.
+depolymerizing factor (ADF)/cofilin family seem to be essential.
+Cofilin can dramatically enhance actin filament turnover by binding to, twist and severing filamentous actin (F-actin), a process depends on the concentration of ATP-actin pool that is enhanced or depressed by many other proteins(McGough et al. 1997; Carlier et al. 1997; review from Shaw and Bamburg 2017).
+ADF/cofilin proteins undergo phosphoregulation, both of them are inactivated by phosphorylation on Serine 3 by LIM kinase and are activated by phosphatase either slingshot or chronophin.
+1. A Ras/Rap GTPase-activating protein, SynGAP, was shown to be essential in regulation of actin in mature spines in mice by signaling downstream through phosphoregulation of cofilin-1(Carlisle et al. 2008), the ADF/cofilin isoform most prevalent in rodent neurons(I can not find publication work to support this).
+2. Indeed, direct and indirect modulation of cofilin kinase and phosphatase activity by genetics (LIMK knock-out, Slingshot small iRNA and cofilin overexpression), expression of cofilin with mutations in the phosphorylation site, or cell-permeable peptide inhibitors (Y. Wang et al. 2013; Noguchi et al. 2016), demonstrated phosphoregulation of cofilin is essential for AMPA receptor trafficking, LTP and dendritic spine growth and function which relate to memory under normal conditions (Meng et al. 2004; Gu et al. 2010; Yuen et al. 2010; Y. Wang et al. 2013; Noguchi et al. 2016) Many spine abnormalities thought to be causative in a significant number of psychiatric, cognitive and neurological disorders stem such as fragile X syndrome and Alzheimer’s disease from aberrant cofilin phosphoregulation(Jacobsen et al. 2006; Lanz, Carter, and Merchant 2003; Noguchi et al. 2016).
+Indeed, cell permeable peptide modulators of the cofilin phosphorylation state have been used effectively in correcting, at least transiently, behavioral and cognitive deficits in mouse models of disorders including Alzheimer disease, aggressive behavior, autism, neuropathic pain, and cognitive dysfunction associated with sleep deprivation (Review from Shaw and Bamburg 2017)